violenzae/marlowe-movie-recommend/Work.md

 9:50am - created dialogflow account and base "agent"

 10:39am - configuring custom default responses (ie "don't understand") and then user welcome triggers (ie "hello" "sup" "good morning) within the dialogflow console

+11:06am - discovered dialogflow has the skeleton of a prebuilt video searcher with parameters/intents/entities for actors and directors and genres D: the actions aren't set to do anything yet obviously but super helpful!!